sielerjm/michaelsieler/Career/internship.rst

 Looking for a Summer 2023 Internship
 ====================================

-To expand my skills and gain experience in industry, I am interested in participating in a summer internship next year.
+I am interested in participating in a data science internship for summer 2023 to apply the knowledge gained in graduate school to industry problems and expand my skill set.

-I'd like to contribute in a data science role where I can apply the knowledge gained during my graduate studies as well as learn new skills for managing data in an applied setting.

 If your company is interested in hiring a highly enthusiastic and self-motivated data scientist to your team, look no further!
 I'm your guy.
-Below are some skills I can offer you.

 Skills I can offer